Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 I have an article on How to Photograph on a White Background that goes more in-depth.

-The key to using a white background is to also light the background so it overexposes it and takes out the wrinkles (using simple terms here guys)
+The key to using a white background is to light the background so it’s overexposed (using simple terms here guys)

-This helps create a flat smooth surface for the dancers to pose on.
-It also gives a little reflection so it doesn’t look like the person is cut out.
+This helps create a flat smooth surface for the dancers to pose on and gives a little reflection, so it doesn’t look like the person is cut out.

-You don’t have to use this flooring but does help A LOT when photographing on a white background.
+You don’t have to use this type of flooring but does help A LOT when photographing on a white background.